GA-NIFS: Mapping $z\simeq3.5$ AGN-driven ionized outflows in the COSMOS field: Discussion

-The outflows observed in $z\sim3.5$ COS-AGN and in other GA-NIFS AGN previously analyzed \citep{marshall2023,Ubler2023a,parlanti2024,zamora2024,perna2025_gs133} span a range of $\Mdot$ and $\Edot$ similar to that of literature measurements and are roughly consistent with the scaling relations in the $\Mdot$ vs. $\Lbol$ plane.
-We note that roughly half of the GA-NIFS AGN shown in Figs. \ref{fig:outflow_prop1}-\ref{fig:outflow_prop2} show energetics ($\Mdot$, $\Edot$) larger than those predicted by the scaling relations of \citet{fiore2017}, \citet{bischetti2019a} and \citet{musiimenta2023}.
+The outflows observed in $z\sim3.5$ COS-AGNi and in other GA-NIFS AGNi previously analyzed \citep{marshall2023,Ubler2023a,parlanti2024,zamora2024,perna2025_gs133} span a range of $\Mdot$ and $\Edot$ similar to that of literature measurements and are roughly consistent with the scaling relations in the $\Mdot$ versus $\Lbol$ plane.
+We note that roughly half of the GA-NIFS AGNi shown in Figs. \ref{fig:outflow_prop1}-\ref{fig:outflow_prop2} show energetics ($\Mdot$, $\Edot$) larger than those predicted by the scaling relations of \citet{fiore2017}, \citet{bischetti2019a} and \citet{musiimenta2023}.
 Given the strong fitting degeneracy between the BLR and the NLR components in COS349, we show its outflow properties as measured through both \hal and \oiii (see Sect. \ref{sec:mout_formulas}), the latter corrected by a factor of 3 as done for the literature outflows traced in the \oiii line.
 The two measurements for COS349 are fairly in agreement with each other and consistent with the scatter of the literature measurements (see Fig. \ref{fig:outflow_prop1}).
-There are two objects from GA-NIFS that are well above the predictions, especially for what concerns the $\Edot$ vs. $\Lbol$ plane.
+There are two objects from GA-NIFS that are well above the predictions, especially for what concerns the $\Edot$ versus $\Lbol$ plane.
 These are COS1638-B from this work and the AGN-host submillimeter galaxy companion of the QSO BR1202-0725 \citep{zamora2024}.
 Both targets show \oiii profiles that are totally dominated by the outflowing gas and could be identified as ``blue-outliers'' \citep[e.g.,][]{zamanov2002,marziani2003,cracco2016,perna2021,lanzuisi2024}.
-GA-NIFS COS-AGN are also well consistent with the parameter space spanned by literature AGN in the $\Vmax$ vs $\Lbol$ plane, with a general tendency to lie at faster velocities than those predicted by the relations of \citet{fiore2017} and \citet{musiimenta2023}.
-Given the uncharted $z-\Lbol$ parameter space covered by COS-AGN, this result indicates no significant evolution of the physics driving outflows beyond $z\simeq3$.
+GA-NIFS COS-AGNi are also well consistent with the parameter space spanned by literature AGNi in the $\Vmax$ vs $\Lbol$ plane, with a general tendency to lie at faster velocities than those predicted by the relations of \citet{fiore2017} and \citet{musiimenta2023}.
+Given the uncharted $z-\Lbol$ parameter space covered by COS-AGNi, this result indicates no significant evolution of the physics driving outflows beyond $z\simeq3$.